Graph Set-colorings And Hypergraphs In Topological Coding: Colorings And Labelings Based On Sets

-\begin{rem} \cite{Yao-Wang-2106-15254v1} For a (strongly) total set-labeling $\psi$ s.t.\,$R_{est}(m)$ defined in Definition \ref{defn:set-coloring-definitions}, we point out that three numbers $a\in \psi(u)$, $b\in \psi(v)$ and $c\in \psi(uv)$ satisfy a constraint $c_i\in R_{est}(m)$, by graph colorings (resp. labelings), so $c_i$ holds one of the following constraint conditions: \begin{asparaenum}[(a)] \item $|a-b|=c$ induces \emph{graceful labeling, or odd-graceful labeling, or odd-elegant labeling, or vertex (distinguishing) coloring if $c\neq 0$}.
+\begin{rem} \cite{Yao-Wang-2106-15254v1} For a (strongly) total set-labeling $\psi$ subject to the constraint set $R_{est}(c_1,c_2,\dots, c_m)$ defined in Definition \ref{defn:set-coloring-definitions}, we point out that three numbers $a\in \psi(u)$, $b\in \psi(v)$ and $c\in \psi(uv)$ correspond a constraint $c_i\in R_{est}(c_1,c_2,\dots, c_m)$, by graph colorings (resp. labelings), such that $c_i$ holds one of the following constraints: \begin{asparaenum}[(a)] \item the form $|a-b|=c$ inducing \emph{graceful labelings, or odd-graceful labelings, or odd-elegant labelings, or vertex (distinguishing) coloring if $c\neq 0$}.